leolanese/Dockerize-Development-Environment/README.md

 # Dockerize Development Environment

-Docker is an open platform for developing, shipping, and running applications.
+Docker is an `open platform for developing, shipping, and running applications`.
 This enables you to separate applications from the infrastructure, making the software delivery much faster.
 It has become a widely used production standard and in order to easily deploy your Angular app to any of the cloud providers, you should dockerize it.

 Let's combines `Visual Studio Code` with `Docker` to imitate our production settings and create consistency across different environments.